paavansundar/bikeshare_project/README.md

-This project will predict the number of bikes sold based on conditions like whether,time etc
+This project will predict the number of bikes sold based on conditions like whether,time etc.